 It was the discovery of these resources that caused Nevada to become a state in the first place.
 So it makes sense that Carson City became the state capital.

-I’ve written an article about how Las Vegas first began, you can read it here.
+I’ve written an article about how Las Vegas first began.
+You can read about it here.

 *** Zoom Map Out to See More of Las Vegas, Nevada